-Mary Foltz is a development consultant and the senior Early Head Start consultant in the Graduate School of Education’s Early Childhood Training Center.
+Mary Foltz, BS, is a development consultant and the senior Early Head Start consultant in the Graduate School of Education’s Early Childhood Training Center.
 She has over 32 years of experience in consultation and training with programs serving children and families.
 She works with agencies to help them design and implement effective management systems and high-quality child and family services.
 Ms. Foltz has extensive experience facilitating leadership and team development as well as strategic planning.
-She is a co-designer of ECTC’s Data by Design, Design by Data program evaluation framework and is one of the developers of the Infant Toddler Mental Health Graduate Certificate Program in the Graduate School of Education.
+She is a co-designer of ECTC’s Design by Data program evaluation framework and is one of the developers of the Infant Toddler Mental Health Graduate Certificate Program in the Graduate School of Education.
 She works with programs across the Pacific Northwest and the country.
 Clients in Oregon include: the Oregon Health Authority—Maternal, Infant, and Early Childhood Home Visiting Project, the Oregon Head Start Association, Oregon prekindergarten programs, Head Start and Early Head Start programs, and educational service districts.

 Linda Jessell, MA, has an extensive background in public education in Oregon—over 40 years of work in schools and school districts and at the university level.
 She has been director of the Center for Student Success since 2008 and has also served on the faculty of the Graduate Teacher of Education Preparation program in the PSU Graduate School of Education.
 Her current areas of specialization include program evaluation, charter school evaluation, research and application of research to existing programs, teacher professional development, and school leadership training and development.
 Ms. Jessell’s work in K–12 schools included leadership positions in the Beaverton and Gresham-Barlow school districts: assistant principal, principal, director of secondary schools, and K–12 curriculum director.
 In 2005, the Business Education Compact recognized Ms. Jessell’s work and selected her to receive its annual Education Achievement Award.